nemouu/embedded-systems-practical-work/README.md

 ## Build Requirements

+- VirtualBox with prepared development environment
-- Freescale CodeWarrior Development Studio
+- Freescale CodeWarrior Development Studio (running in virtualized environment)
 - TWR-K60N512 development board
 - UART terminal program
 - Oscilloscope (for signal verification)

+**Note:** All development was performed using a VirtualBox virtual machine with a pre-configured operating system and development toolchain specifically prepared for embedded programming.

 ## Repository Structure